bcgov/moh-iam-kong-plugin/README.md

 To get an access token, I configured a client on our Keycloak dev server, but because this plugin only validates the `aud` claim at the moment, you use any token -- you could build one yourself at https://jwt.io.

-If you want to use Keycloak, you need a confidential client with service accounts enabled.
+If you want to use Keycloak to get a token, you need a confidential client with service accounts enabled.
 Then you can get the token from the token endpoint.
 An example script that does this is at [`run.sh`](run.sh).

 ### Features